-The inquiry hurts a bit, but you get information that may help
+The hard inquiry hurts a bit, but a denial of credit gives you information that may help

 Dear Speaking of Credit,